er1608/EDF-SYSTEM-GUI/README.md

-# Motor Testbench
+# Thrust Stand System

-The Motor Testbench source are specialized testing platforms designed to measure and analyze the performance of electric propulsion systems used in UAVs.
+Thrust Stand System source are specialized testing platforms designed to measure and analyze the performance of electric propulsion systems used in UAVs.